fullctl/peerctl/docs/quickstart.md

 **note** - if authentication through peeringdb is provided in your aaactl instance asn verification can be done automatically by linking your peeringdb account to your aaactl account

-- PDBCTL_HOST: pdbctl host address
+- PDBCTL_URL: pdbctl host address

 ### Building and starting